legorythme/serfa-gcp-tp3/README.md

 - `cd /var/www/html`
 - `composer install`

-... this wil1l map the `vendor` folder, that contains all the dependencies, to your local machine.
+... this will map the `vendor` folder, that contains all the dependencies, to your local machine.